MrDoSSS/aave-v2-docs/docs/health-and-liquidations.md

 4. **Debt Burn:** Stable or variable debt tokens are burned proportionally using the updated borrow index.
 5. **Collateral Seizure:** Collateral worth `repayAmount × (1 + liquidationBonus)` is transferred to the liquidator (in aTokens if `receiveAToken = true`, otherwise as underlying).
 6. **Event & Accounting:** `LiquidationCall` event is emitted; reserve indexes are updated so remaining users see new interest accrual states.

-Liquidation protocol fees (introduced in v3) are absent in v2, so the entire liquidation bonus goes to the liquidator.***